Ana Vitória

-Ana Vitória Angélica Kliemaschewsk de Araújo (born 6 March 2000) is a Brazilian footballer who plays as a midfielder for Portuguese club Benfica and the Brazil national team.
+Ana Vitória Angélica Kliemaschewsk de Araújo (born 6 March 2000) is a Brazilian professional footballer who plays as a midfielder for Liga F club Atlético Madrid and the Brazil national team.

 Club career

 Ana Vitória became the youngest footballer to score in the Campeonato Brasileiro de Futebol Feminino Série A1 in September 2015 when she scored for Mixto.
 In January 2019, she left Corinthians after two seasons and it was announced that she would join Benfica and be the first player to wear the number 10 shirt for the Portuguese club.
 On 15 July 2021, she renewed her contract with Benfica for a further two seasons, keeping her at the club until 2023.

+On 3 July 2023, Ana Vitória was announced at PSG on a three year contract until 30 June 2026.

+On 25 January 2024, Ana Vitória was announced at Atlético Madrid on loan until the end of the season.

+On 28 June 2024, Ana Vitória was announced at on a permanent transfer, signing a contract until 30 June 2026.

 International career

 Ana Vitória made her debut for the Brazil national team on 2 December 2020 against Ecuador.
-She is also eligible to play for Poland through descent.
+She had also been eligible to play for Poland through descent.

+Ana Vitória was called up to the Brazil squad for the 2023 FIFA Women's World Cup.

+On 2 July 2024, Ana Vitória was called up to the Brazil squad for the 2024 Summer Olympics.